Table of Contents

 Conclusion

-The movement of the Atlantic Ocean plate system—spanning divergent spreading ridges, transform faults, and subduction zones—is a fundamental driver of coastal geography.
-From the volcanic coasts of Iceland to the subsiding barrier islands of the U.S. East Coast, the impacts of plate tectonics are visible in the shape, elevation, and sediment character of Atlantic shorelines.
-Understanding these deep-seated processes is essential for predicting coastal change, assessing hazards, and making sustainable decisions for human communities that occupy these dynamic margins.
+The movement of the Atlantic Ocean plate system—which encompasses divergent spreading ridges, transform faults, subduction zones, and mantle hotspots—is a fundamental driver of coastal geography across the Atlantic basin.
+From the volcanic, rapidly evolving coasts of Iceland to the subsiding, sediment-rich barrier islands of the U.S. East Coast, tectonic processes shape the elevation, morphology, and sedimentary environments of Atlantic shorelines.
+Understanding these deep Earth processes is essential for predicting how coastlines will change over time, assessing natural hazards such as earthquakes and tsunamis, and making informed, sustainable decisions for the communities and ecosystems that depend on these dynamic margins.